Master plant: Vitellaria paradoxa Gärtn. f Butyrospermum parkii

 Shea butter is included in cosmetics for it can give nurturing consistency.

-The unsaponifiable components have eudermic, nurturing and protecting features and consequently a great importance in dermatology and cosmetics.
-Especially meant for dry, not very oily and frequently very scaly skin with little moisture (i.e. damaged skin from ardous working conditions or mature skin).
+The unsaponifiable components have eudermic, nurturing and protecting features and consequently a great importance in cosmetics.
+Especially meant for dry, not very oily and frequently very scaly skin with little moisture (i.e. damaged skin from ardous working conditions or mature skin and stretchmarks).

 Numerous outer and inner effects on the skin such as sun, pollution, etc. demand good care by using chosen natural substances like shea butter.